-22 See MCI Communications Corp. v.
+&lt;sup>22 See MCI Communications Corp. v.
 American Telephone and Telegraph Co., 708 F. 2d 1081 (7th Cir., 1983).

-For some discussion of antitrust issues in the public utility sector may be found in Suedeen Kelly and Robert E. Burns, "The Antitrust State Action Doctrine and its Potential Role in Assuring Consumer Protection in a More Competitive Utility Environment," NRRI Quarterly Bulletin 17, n.
+&lt;sup>23 For some discussion of antitrust issues in the public utility sector may be found in Suedeen Kelly and Robert E. Burns, "The Antitrust State Action Doctrine and its Potential Role in Assuring Consumer Protection in a More Competitive Utility Environment," NRRI Quarterly Bulletin 17, n.
 3 (Fall 1996), 395-411.

-24 This is the "natural monopoly" justification for public utility regulation.
+&lt;sup>24 This is the "natural monopoly" justification for public utility regulation.

-requires that the firm's prices for competitive services be "subsidy free."
-25 In addition, regulation has developed rules for non-discriminatory access and affiliate transactions to ensure that potential competitors are able to obtain access to bottleneck facilities on terms that make efficient competitive entry possible.
+conditions allow, it is preferable for a market to be lightly regulated and open to competitive entry rather than tightly regulated with entry foreclosed.
+Regulation has evolved various rules that constrain the behavior of monopolists.
+For example, when a firm is a monopolist in some markets but faces competition in others, regulation often requires that the firm's prices for competitive services be "subsidy free."
+In addition, regulation has developed rules for non-discriminatory access and affiliate transactions to ensure that potential competitors are able to obtain access to bottleneck facilities on terms that make efficient competitive entry possible.